KancilMocap/kancilmocap.github.io/kijang/index.md

 - [Video](./udp-video)
 - [Motion](./udp-motion)

-## Warning: Usage of Protocol Across Internet
+## ⚠ Usage of Protocol Across Internet ⚠

-Although it is technically possible to use the protocol across the public internet, do note that the protocol by itself does not come with any form of encryption.
+Although it is technically possible to use the protocol across the public internet, do note that the protocols by themselves does not come with any form of encryption.
 Thus, any data sent via the protocol could be intercepted and monitored.
+Similarly, the audio and video codec are not encrypted by default.